About The Bodystorming System

 The benefits of Bodystorming’s embodied experiments are numerous.
-The rapid modeling Bodystorming allows does not require the time-consuming development of computer simulations.
+The rapid modeling it allows does not require the time-consuming development of computer simulations.
 It supports collaborative research in which each bodystormer can contribute their observations and experiences within a bodystorm to impact and inform the evolution and understanding of the resulting data.
-In parallel, Bodystorming provides dance makers with unique improvisatory tools for developing and organizing movement in space.
+In parallel, bodystorming provides dance makers with unique improvisatory tools for developing and organizing movement in space.

 Why read about gravity when you can fall and experience it?